Driving Safely With Narcolepsy

-Tips for driving safely with narcolepsy
+My 6 tips for driving safely with narcolepsy

 It might seem like a driving narcoleptic is an antithesis – driving requires being alert at all times, and I am rarely alert.
 I recently discovered that it’s possible for me – I just have to follow strict rules and routines.

 1. Get an ungodly amount of sleep the night before

 I was invited to a wedding this weekend.
 I made sure to get 14 hours of sleep the night before.
 A lot of this time in bed was spent tossing and turning, I will admit.
 I can never stay asleep for long.
 But the sleep in between adds up!